The US Just Dropped A Huge Bomb On Afghanistan To Show ISIS "They’re Not Welcome"

 The way the MOAB's explodes — in mid-air causing a massive shockwave — was ideal for use in this situation, a second US defense official told BuzzFeed News.
 “The MOAB is designed to create an overpressure and that is what is causes the tunnels to collapse,” he said.

-The surprising use of the bomb less than 100 days led some to see a political message beyond Afghanistan about the seriousness of administration's intent to use military force.
+The surprising use of the bomb less than 100 days into Trump's administration led some to see a political message beyond Afghanistan about the seriousness of administration's intent to use military force.
 The US is increasingly putting pressure on North Korea, Russia and Syria.

 But US military officials insisted that the decision to use the MOAB was based on a battleground assessment, not a political one.
 "If this was a warning to anyone, it was to ISIS," the first defense official said.